.What were assault guns?

 Assault guns were one variety of tanks in WW2, common in the German and Red (Soviet) Army.
 The archetypical assault gun (Sturmgeschütz, StuG) was certainly the StuG III, which was based on the German tank Pzkw III.
 That tank was not prepared for mounting more powerful guns than 50 mm L/60 or 75 mm L/24 guns, but the good chassis became used in great numbers for a casemate tank (StuG III) with a 75 mm gun (the first few had a 75 mm L/24 gun before the Pzkw III got one, later and most StuG III had a capable 75 mm L/48 gun).

 The Soviets used their own series of assault guns, most of them on T-34 chassis.
 They, too, mounted heavier guns than the turret tank version was capable of mounting.
 Some examples were the SU-85 (85 mm cannon, earlier than T-34/85), SU-122 (122 mm casemate howitzer), SU-100 (powerful and relatively rare 100 mm casemate cannon).
-Their heavier assault guns were based on the KV tank series chassis, mounting only large calibre guns.
+Their heavier assault guns were based on the KV tank series chassis, mounting large calibre guns only.

 Germany used the other chassis for assault gun-like tanks as well, but most of those types were assigned to Panzerjäger (tank destroyer) units - assault artillery units such as the Sturmgeschütz Abteilungen (assault gun detachments) were part of the artillery.